nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 ## Create a New Layout

 When configuring a document type, you need to create all layouts in the Studio Designer in order to display the relevant properties.</br>
-Click on **Configure missing layouts** to create automatically the default layouts based on the document type.
+1. Click on **Configure missing layouts** to create automatically the default layouts based on the document type.

-1. Modify and/or delete fields as you need on each layouts to fit your needs.
+1. Modify and/or delete fields as you need on each layout to fit your needs.
 1. Go to your **Create** layout.
 In **CATALOG**, on the right, select **File** > **content:blob** > **view** and drag and drop the element in the main view.</br>
     You now have an upload button on your document layout.
 1. Click on **Save**.